 COOK COUNTY: Bonds may be posted at Division V of the Cook County Jail, 2700 S. California, Chicago, IL 60608.
+Between 8:30 a.m. and 3 p.m., you may post at the Skokie, Rolling Meadows, Maywood, Bridgeview or Markham courthouses.
 Payments must be made either in cash or by credit card.
 Certified checks are permitted only during normal banking hours at the Jail offices.
 For further information, see Cook County Bond.

-DUPAGE COUNTY: Bond may be posted 24 hours a day/7 days a week at 501 N. County Farm Road, Wheaton, IL 60187, 603-407-2400.
+DUPAGE COUNTY: Bond may be posted 24 hours a day/7 days a week.
 Bond must be paid in either cash, certified check, cashier’s check, money order or credit card.
 Any certified/cashier’s checks or money orders must be made out to the Clerk of the Court 18th Judicial District.
 In addition, you must include a $30 fee for each bond set in your check, cash or money order.
 For credit cards, there are additional fees.
 You must bring appropriate photo identification to verify your credit card.
 You may not combine a credit card payment with another form of payment.
 The entire amount must be placed on the credit card.

 For more information, see DuPage County Bond.

-KANE COUNTY: First, you must call the Kane County Adult Justice Center at 630-232-6677 to confirm that your loved one is in custody.
+KANE COUNTY: First, you must verify the bond by using the website’s Detainee Search Feature.
 Bond must be paid in cash or by credit card.
-There is a $46 processing fee.
+There is a $50 processing fee.
 You must have the bond and the processing fee in the exact amount as officers cannot make change.
-Once you have the money, call the Kane County Adult Justice Center again at 630-232-6677, tell the officer that you are ready with the bond and ask about the best time to come.

 For further information, see Kane County Sheriff.

 LAKE COUNTY: Bonds may be posted 24 hours a day/7 days a week at the Lake County Jail, 20 S. County St. Waukegan, IL 60085, 847-377-4188.
-The bond must be paid in either cash or cashier’s check made out to Lake County Circuit Court.
+The bond must be paid in either cash or cashier’s check made out to Lake County Circuit Court or through the JPAY Online.
 In addition, you must pay a $21 processing fee to the Lake County Sheriff’s office in either cash or a separate cashier’s check.
-For further information, seecheck.
 For further information, see Lake County Sheriff.